vswarte/alt-saves/README.md

 seamless_extension = ".my-extension-goes-here.co2"
 ```

+**If you are setting up this mod for yourself and you are using the config, make sure to specify an alternative seamless
+coop extension.
+Not doing so will make modded seamless and modded non-seamless play-throughs use the same file.**

 The `altsaves.toml` can be put in the game directory immediately (recommended approach for users with manually managed
 sets of mods) *or* the modengine2 mod folder itself (allows mod developers to determine the save file extensions).

-### Best practices around configuration (read me!!!)
-If you are setting up this mod for yourself and you are using the config, make sure to specify an alternative seamless
-coop extension. **Not doing so will make modded seamless and modded non-seamless play-throughs use the same file**.
+### Configuration file priority
+The configuration file loading piggybacks off of modengine2 when possible.
+This means that the priority is determined
+by the order of mods in modengine2's configuration.
+However, it is possible to override a mod-supplied `altsaves.toml`
+file from the game directory itself.
+In the case of other mod loaders it will only read from the game directory.

 ## How does it work?
 It hooks whatever is responsible for reading from and writing to your save files intercepting the file extension that
 is used.